 Evaluate community characteristics that facilitate social connection.
 Consider:

-Areas with established community traditions, regular events, and welcoming cultures make social integration easier.
+Areas with regular events and welcoming cultures make social integration easier.
 Research whether the location fits your personality and social preferences.

 Family and Educational Needs